Blue Bombers Unveil Signings

 Winnipeg Blue Bombers News Release

-WINNIPEG, MB. - The Winnipeg Blue Bombers today announce the club has signed American receiver Keilahn Harris, National long snapper Ian Leroux and national receiver AK Gassama.
-Harris (5-10, 180, Oklahoma Baptist; born: January 8, 2001, in Richardson, TX.) signs with the Bombers after time in the NFL, and a three-year collegiate career with Oklahoma Baptist University (2019-2022).
+WINNIPEG, MB. - The Winnipeg Blue Bombers today announce the club has signed American defensive backs Russell Dandy and Patrick Rogers Dandy (6-0, 170, Eastern Illinois; born: April 28, 2000, in Hinesville, GA.) is back with the Bombers after spending time on the practice roster and attending training camp this past season.

-In April 2023, Harris signed as an undrafted free agent with the Atlanta Falcons and was released after camp, then was resigned to the practice roster briefly.
-In January 2024, Harris signed a reserves/futures contract with the Pittsburgh Steelers but was waived in May 2024.
+Dandy started his collegiate career with Butte College (2018-2019), where he would make 25 tackles, one tackle-for-loss, three knockdowns, one forced fumble and one fumble recovery in 15 games.

-In college, Harris recorded 195 receptions for 2,515 yards and 26 touchdowns in 34 NCAA II games.
-He would also return 70 kicks for 1,570 yards and a touchdown, and ten punts for 66 yards.
-He was named to the First-team All-GAC (Great American Conference) after the 2021 and 2022 seasons.
+Following a transfer to Eastern Illinois (2021-2023), Dandy achieved 61 solo tackles, 13 assists, 3.5 tackle-for-losses, three interceptions, 24 knockdowns, two forced fumbles and two fumble recoveries in 25 games (24 starts).
+In his final year (2023), Dandy was selected to the First Team All-Big South Conference and led the FCS in passes defended with 19 knockdowns and one interception.
+Dandy attended the New York Jets rookie minicamp after being unselected in the 2024 NFL Draft.

 • Discuss this story on the Canadian Football League message board...

-- Alouettes Sign QB Davis Alexander to Three-Year Deal - Montreal Alouettes
+- Alouettes Sign Najee Murray for the 2025 Season - Montreal Alouettes

 - Blue Bombers Unveil Signings - Winnipeg Blue Bombers